How to Prepare New Managers Before They’re Promoted

 1. Build Confidence Through Delegation and Autonomy

 Micromanagement limits growth.
-If your goal is to create capable future leaders, they need space to learn how to own outcomes, make decisions, and take responsibility.
+If your goal is to create capable future leaders, new managers need space to learn how to own outcomes, make decisions and take responsibility.

 Start by:

-• Setting goals that align with the employee’s aspirations and business needs
+• Setting goals that align with your employee’s aspirations and business needs

 • Giving them room to work out how to achieve those goals